 The battery life on all three Galaxy S22 models is, in a word, disappointing.
 Even the Galaxy S22 Ultra with its 5,000 mAh power pack couldn't last as long as phones like the OnePlus 10 Pro or iPhone 13 Pro Max in the Tom's Guide battery life test.
 The mid-range Galaxy A53 doesn't have stellar battery life, either.

-Samsung needs to up its game with battery life.
+Samsung might be competing with the OnePlus 11 Pro that could also launch in 2023 and needs to up its game with battery life.
 Shrinking the power packs from the Galaxy S21 to the Galaxy S22 (3,700 mAh versus 4,000 mAh) and Galaxy S22 (4,500 mAh versus 4,800 mAh) was not a wise decision and obviously hurt both phones in testing.

 It's no secret by now that the Snapdragon 8 Gen 1 chip runs hot.
 This causes it to hit throttling problems, especially in intense games.
 Samsung also got caught intentionally throttling some apps to preserve system performance.
 While the move ultimately ended up as shady, or downright heinous for some, it proved one point: the Galaxy S22 needed better cooling.

 The OnePlus 10 Pro features a new cooling system that makes the phone noticeably more comfortable after long gaming sessions than the Galaxy S22 Ultra in my experience.
 We're not asking for something on the level of the best gaming phones, but the S22 can get really hot.
 We want to see the Galaxy S23 fix this.